henrywfyeung/ERC721Copy/README.md

     }

     /**
-     * @notice The creator who holds a creator token can set a mintable rule that enables others
+     * @dev The creator who holds a creator token can set a mintable rule that enables others
      * to mint copies given that they fulfil the conditions specified by the rule *
      * @param creatorId the tokenId of the creator NFT